Hawai’i is a post-card perfect group of islands located 2,500 miles off the west coast of mainland USA.

 How you get around Hawai’i depends on which islands you’re visiting.
 Some islands (like Maui and O’ahu) have better infrastructure for getting around compared to places like Kaua’i.

 Bus – Buses are the only public transportation option in Hawai’i (though Lana’i and Moloka’i do not have buses).
 O’ahu has the most extensive transit system, with decent coverage and frequent buses.
-It’s simply called The Bus, and a one-way fare from Honolulu to Waikiki is $2.75.
-Prices go up from there based on how far you travel.
+It’s simply called The Bus, and a single ride fare is $3 USD, which includes 2.5 hours of unlimited free transfers.

 Maui Bus, Kauai Bus, and Hele-On Bus (Big Island) also operate island-wide, with prices starting at $2 USD and daily passes costing $4-5 USD.
 Again, none of these websites are very user-friendly so use Google Maps to plot your route.

 Car Rental – While not usually the cheapest option, having a car in Hawai’i is the best way to get around.
-Prices start from about $35 USD per day (if you rent for a week or more).
-For shorter rentals, expect to pay $50 USD or more per day.
+Prices start from about $50 USD per day (if you rent for a week or more).
+For shorter rentals, expect to pay $65 USD or more per day.
+For the best rental car deals, use Discover Cars.

 Ferry – You can only take a ferry between Maui and Lana’i.
 Everywhere else, you’ll need to fly.
 The ferry is about $30 USD each way.
 You can reserve a ticket on go-lanai.com.